 Coming Back: Exercise after surgery

-Before starting any exercise program after surgery make sure to consult your doctor!
+Before starting any exercise program after surgery makes sure to consult your doctor!
 Undergoing surgery is generally a traumatic experience so finding the correct balance between rest, activity and good nutrition is important to recovery.
 Enjoy the great information in this article!

 Exercise After Surgery – Be Safe